EricMbouwe/Wotchd/README.md

 </p>

 Wotchd is a tracker app.
-It is an application to group and track your hours spent on watching your favorite entertenement programs
+It is an application to group and track your hours spent on watching your favorite TV Shows

 Additional features are :
   - User can delete a program